etnt/stocks/README.md

 **Keltner Channels** use ATR to calculate the upper and lower bands, while **Bollinger Bands** use standard deviation.
-The **BB/KC Squeeze Indicator** combines the concepts of Bollinger Bands and Keltner Channels to identify periods of low volatility or “squeeze” conditions.
+The **BB/KC Squeeze Indicator** combines the concepts of Bollinger Bands and Keltner Channels to identify periods of low volatility or "squeeze" conditions.
 A squeeze is identified when the Bollinger Bands are within the Keltner Channels, indicating that the price may soon break out of its current range and is plotted as white marks at the top with a faint shadowed "curtain".
 Periods of high volatility